 Vocabulary va bien/mal.
 I'm fine/not very well.
 Et toi ?
 And you?
-Au revoir !
+Au revoir!
 Goodbye!
 Monsieur/Madame Mr/Mrs, Sir/Miss (to teacher) oui, non yes, no Je m'appelle My name is Comment tu t'appelles ?
-What's your name? voici here is 1-10: un, deux, trois, quatre, 1-10: one, two, three, four, cinq, six, sept, huit, neuf, five, six, rouge red rose pink jaune yellow bleu(e) blue vert(e) green noir(e) black blanc(he) white violet(te) purple (Add -s to all the above if plural) marron (invariable) brown orange (invariable) orange J'ai I have un nez a nose une bouche a mouth des yeux the eyes un bras an arm une jambe a leg Il/Elle a He/She has le nez bleu a blue nose la bouche bleue a blue mouth les yeux/cheveux bleus blue eyes/hair.
-Il/Elle est grand(e)/petit(e).
+What's your name? voici here is 1-10: un, deux, trois, quatre, 1-10: one, two, three, four, cinq, six, sept, huit, neuf, five, six, seven, rouge red rose pink jaune yellow bleu(e) blue vert(e) green noir(e) black blanc(he) white violet(te) purple (Add -s to all the above if plural) marron (invariable) brown orange (invariable) orange J'ai I have un nez a nose une bouche a mouth des yeux the eyes un bras an arm une jambe a leg II/Elle a He/She has le nez bleu a blue nose la bouche bleue a blue mouth les yeux/cheveux bleus blue eyes/hair.
+II/Elle est grand(e)/petit(e).
 He/She is big/sma le cheval the horse le mouton the sheep le lapin the rabbit la souris the mouse Il galope.
 He/It gallops.
 Elle court.
 She/It runs.
 Il/Elle est He/She/It is gris(e) grey Non, le lapin ne galope No, the rabbit doesn't pas, etc. gallop, etc. vite quickly lentement slowly Il sautille.
 He/It hops.
 Elle trottine.
-She/It scurries. la pomme Term Autumn Spring Summer PSH E Deliberate Practice (Skills) understand what consent is, how to give an understand the importance of physical heal understand the difference between healthy understand how to keep themselves safe an thers and of self respect.
-Values and how we should use these in our lives.
-In refuse consent Ith and mental wellbeing and It and unhealthy choices, including the impact mentally on their emot Deliberate Practise Vocabulary: British Values, Tolerance, Acceptance, democracy, individual liberty, rule of law, Prevent, respect, relationships, growth mindset, talent, skill, Knowledge Assessment questions: Relationships Assessment Questions Do children recognise and respect that there are different types of families?
+She/It scurries. la pomme Term Autumn Spring Summer PSHE Deliberate Practice (Skills) understand the Whitley Values at understand what consent is, how understand the importance of ph understand the difference between understand how to keep themsel specting others and of self respect. nd British Values and how we should use these in our lives.
+Knowledge Assessment questions: Relationships Assessment Questions Do children recognise and respect that there are different types of families?
 Can children tell you what being part of a family provides you with?
 Can children explain different ways that people can care for each other?
 Can children explain what to do if they were worried about someone and who they could go to for help?
 Do children know what bullying is and why is it unacceptable?
 Can children identify how bullying could affect someone?
 Can children share what they could do if they see or experience bullying behaviour?
 Can children explain what is respectful behaviour?
 Can children name some of the ways people from different cultures show respect and courtesy?
 Living in the wider world Assessment Questions Can children explain why rules and laws inside and outside school are important?
 Can children explain what might happen if rules or laws are broken?
 Do children know that humans have rights and how they protect people?
 Do children know that they have rights?
 Can children describe the difference between a right and a responsibility?
 Health and wellbeing Assessment Questions Can children name some good and bad choices people make about their health everyday?
 Can children identify what can help people make healthy choices?
 Can children identify what can stop them making healthy choices?
 Can children say are good health habits?
 Can children say what are bad health habits and what can help to change them?
 Can children describe a healthy, balanced diet?
 Can children name foods and drinks should you only have as a treat?
 Can children say what are the benefits of regular exercise on the brain and body?
 Can children share what things might effect their mood?
 Can children explain different ways in which they might share their feelings?
 Can children say what makes them unique?
 Can children identify safety hazards at home and in school?
-Do children know how home kept safe from fire?
-And what would alert you to fire?
-Why is it import to listen carefully and follow safety rules from adults?